Robolta/Basic-Python-Programs/CONTRIBUTING.md

 **Spacing** - Space things out.
 These are fairly small programs so giving the lines more room to breathe with newlines is encouraged.

-**Intending** - After around 4 indents, it's recommended that some parts be placed in a separate function.
+**Indenting** - After around 4 indents, it's recommended that some parts be placed in a separate function.
 This keeps the job of different pieces of code more clear.

 **Libraries** - While libraries are important to learn and use, in this repository, we are showcasing various algorithms, not just creating functional code.
 Try to avoid using libraries when they'd be handling a bulk of the algorithm itself.